Dump Load

 How Does A Dump Load Work

 As stated previously, in a wind energy system, turbine generators are commonly used to charge batteries or feed the electrical energy back into the utility grid.
 A dump load charge controller is basically a solid-state voltage sensing device which constantly monitors the terminal voltage of a battery or connected battery bank to determine its state of charge level.
+It converts excess electrical energy into heat through large resistors, helping maintain stable voltage and frequency in the system.

 For a single 12.7 volt deep cycle battery, when its terminal voltage reaches approximately 14.4 volts, it is considered “fully charged” so the charge controller senses this voltage level and disconnects the wind turbine preventing overcharging and damage.
 At the same time, the charge controller switches the wind turbine’s output power to the dump load connected to it which keeps the wind turbine generator rotating at a constant rotational speed.